Oberleutnant20/Spediverwaltung/docs/CONTRIBUTING_en.md

 #### **Do you have questions about the source code?**

 * Ask any question about how to use?
-Than meet us on our [Teamspeak 3](ts3server://ts3.unique-players.de?port=9987&addbookmark=Unique-Players.de).
+Than meet us on our Teamspeak 3(ts3server://ts3.unique-players.de?port=9987&addbookmark=Unique-Players.de) or in our [Forum](http://unique-players.de).

 #### **Coding conventions**